beenlanced/law-orderCambridgeMA/README.md

 where you live or work.
 Here, I explored crime stats from Cambridge to answer various questions like what are the top crimes, when do they occur, and where.
 Hope you enjoy! <br>

-It is mostly R statistical code information in the form of R markdown (RMD) notebook along with html output, and csv (data files.
-Just pay attention to file names and you should be fine.<br>
+It is mostly R statistical code information in the form of a R markdown (Rmd) notebook along with html output, and a csv (data file).
+Just pay attention to file names and you should be fine. <br>

 Alrighty then, good luck and hope the material can be of use. <br>